A unified approach to the performance analysis of caching systems: Cache networks

 \subsection{Extension to general cache networks}

 Our approach, which has been described above for the simple case of a tandem network, can be easily generalized to any network.
 We limit ourselves to explaining how this can be done for the leave-copy-everywhere scheme.
 Let $r_{j,i}$ be the fraction of requests for object $m$ which are forwarded from cache $j$ to cache $i$ (in the case of a miss in cache $j$).
+Observe that $[r_{j,i}]$ depends on the routing strategy of requests adopted in the network and can be considered as a given input to the model.

 The average arrival rate of requests for $m$ at $i$ is then

 and we can immediately express:

 resorting to the standard Poisson approximation.